-Join our club and enjoy our exclusive members forum, Newbies and expert enthusiasts are welcome throughout the united kingdom, just click the above forum link and follow the registration link to register, If you thinking of joining our club to support the clubs activities our online membership application form can be found in the Membership link above.
+Join our charitable club and enjoy our exclusive members forum, Newbies and expert enthusiasts are welcome throughout the united kingdom, just click the above forum link and follow the registration link to register, If you thinking of joining our club to support the clubs activities our online membership application form can be found in the Members link above.

 We would like to welcome detectorists and historians alike to our new website and forum which is perfect for novices as well as experienced detectorists and is easy to join.
 So why not explore the Midland Metal Detecting Members forum and find out more about what we do.
 Where you can share photos of what you have found and detecting stories you may have.
-Based in the heart of the West Midlands the club will endever to cover the Midland region of the UK, Counties of West Midlands, Staffordshire, Shropshire, Herefordshire, Worcestershire and Warwickshire.
+We are based in the heart of the West Midlands the club will endever to cover the Midland region of the UK, Including Counties of West Midlands, Staffordshire, Shropshire, Herefordshire, Worcestershire and Warwickshire.

 Initial impressions of the metal detecting hobby may be that they are just going after lost change at the beach or park areas, but there is much more to it than that, Items that date back hundreds or even thousands of years can be found on your treasure hunting quest.
 Joining a metal detecting club can put you into situations where these adventures and discoveries can be yours.
 Solitary metal detecting is how most people see it, but going out with other enthusiasts can be very rewarding.
 You can meet new people who are already interested in what interests you.
 Your progress in the finer points of searching will be enhanced by other club members.
 Advice about equipment, places to go and different techniques will be very helpful for your future metal detecting trips.
 Sharing stories and seeing what others have found gives perspective on your treasure hunt.